hoprnet/ethereum-provider/README.md

   ssh nethermind01
   ssh nethermind02
   ```
-  - If your hosts have a different name from the example above, specify those names at the inventory file hosts by modifying [hosts.yaml](./inventories/hosts.yaml)
+  - If your hosts have a different name than the example above, specify those names at the inventory file hosts by modifying [hosts.yaml](./inventories/hosts.yaml)
 - Install ansible role requirements
 ```
     make galaxy
 ```
-- Execute ansible playbook for the Ethereum provider
+- Execute Ansible playbook for the Ethereum provider
 ```
     make install
 ```
 Requirements
 ------------

-This playbook requires this roles to be installed (It is done throught the `make galaxy` command):
+This playbook requires these roles to be installed (via the `make galaxy` command):

   - [Ansible docker role](https://github.com/geerlingguy/ansible-role-docker)
   - [Ansible nethermind role](https://github.com/hoprnet/ansible-role-nethermind.git)